 Goodwill represents the excess of cost over the fair value of assets of the businesses acquired.
 Goodwill is not amortized, but is subject to impairment tests at least annually.
 The Company performs tests to assess potential impairments on the first day of the fourth quarter or during the year if an event or other circumstance indicates that goodwill may be impaired.
-The first step of the goodwill quantitative impairment test compares the implied estimated fair value of the reporting unit to the carrying amount, including goodwill.
+The impairment evaluation for goodwill is conducted using a three-step process.
+In the first step, a qualitative assessment is performed to determine whether it is more likely than not that the fair value of the reporting unit is less than its carrying value.
 The Company considers all of its stores in total as one reporting unit.
-If the estimated fair value of the reporting unit is less than the carrying amount, then it is more likely than not that a goodwill impairment exits and a second step must be completed in order to determine the amount of the goodwill impairment.
-In the second step, the implied fair value of the goodwill is determined by allocating fair value to all of its assets and liabilities, other than goodwill, in a manner similar to a purchase price allocation.
-If the resulting implied fair value of the goodwill that results from the application of this second step is less than the carrying amount of the goodwill, an impairment charge is recorded for the difference.
-No goodwill impairment charges were recognized during 2017, 2016, or 2015.
+If it is concluded that this is the case, then a second step is performed by comparing the implied estimated fair value of the reporting unit to the carrying amount, including goodwill.
+If the estimated fair value is less than the carrying amount, then a third step must be completed in order to determine the amount of the goodwill impairment that should be recorded.
+In the third step, the implied fair value of the goodwill is determined by allocating fair value to all of its assets and liabilities, other than goodwill, in a manner similar to a purchase price allocation.
+If the resulting implied fair value of the goodwill that results from the application of this third step is less than the carrying amount of the goodwill, an impairment charge is recorded for the difference.
+No goodwill impairment charges were recognized during 2016, 2015, or 2014.

 |Indefinite Life Intangibles